 Tuning the Block Size: Choosing the right block size is one of the most important factors to balance the utilization of registers and shared memory.
-Since we use Z-axis sweeps, our blocks have two parameters that determine the size of each sub-plane assigned to CUDA blocks: BlockSize.x and BlockSize.y (see Figure 3(b)).
+Since we use Z-axis sweeps, our blocks have two dimensions of size $BlockSize.x \times BlockSize.y$.
 The optimal blocking size is determined by several seemingly conflicting factors:

-- Since accesses to part of the halo margins (two gray columns in Figure 15 in the Appendix document) are non-coalesced memory accesses, we want to limit these as much as possible.
-This gives us incentive to increase BlockSize.x as much as possible. - To reduce the redundant loading of halo margins between different blocks, we need to keep the block close to a square shape. - The shared-memory usage is proportional to BlockSize.x × BlockSize.y.
+- Since accesses to part of the halo margins are non-coalesced memory accesses, we want to limit these as much as possible.
+This gives us incentive to increase BlockSize.x as much as possible. - To reduce the redundant loading of halo margins between different blocks, we need to keep the block close to a square shape. - The shared-memory usage is proportional to $BlockSize.x \times BlockSize.y$.
 It must not surpass the shared-memory size on-chip.

 Our experiments show that the optimal blocking size can be different under different scenarios: On one hand, different GPU models require different sizes for the same stencil problem.
 On the other hand, the same GPU model requires different blocking sizes for different stencil problems.
-To obtain the coalesced memory access effects for an input array, our search space for BlockSize.x is a multiple of the half-warp (16, 32, 48, 64).
+To obtain the coalesced memory access effects for an input array, our search space for BlockSize.xis a multiple of the half-warp (16, 32, 48, 64).
 BlockSize.y has no such constraints.
 So we sweep its value continuously from 2 to 16.

-Given a specific column size, it is not necessary to have a one-to-one mapping from the sub-plane to CUDA block threads.
-One thread can process multiple stencil points via loop unrolling (see Figure 3(c)).
-The search space for the CUDA block size (BlockDim.x and BlockDim.y) is a subset of the block size search space, with the constraint that BlockSize.x/y is integer divisible by BlockDim.x/y, thus avoiding branches altogether.
+The search space for the CUDA block size (BlockDim.x and BlockDim.y) is a subset of the block size search space, with the constraint that BlockSize.x/y is integer divisible by BlockDim.x/y.
 The motivation behind this ratio is that a smaller set of threads has a higher efficiency in using registers.
-This thorough search gives us the opportunity to balance register utilization and shared memory space, two key and scarce resources for stencil implementations on GPUs.
+This thorough search lets us balance register utilization and shared memory space, two key resources for stencil implementations on GPUs that are scarce.

 Loading the Input Array Efficiently: An important step in the stencil kernel is to efficiently access the input array.
 A straightforward but naive implementation is to load it directly from the off-chip global memory while calculating the output point.
 The obvious drawback is that this does not exploit the data sharing between neighboring threads.
-The on-chip shared memory serves as an ideal user-controlled scratch pad in this scenario.
-The problem narrows down to how to efficiently load a larger block of data $((BlockSize.x + 2 HALO_I) \times$ $(BlockSize.y + 2 HALO_J))$ using a smaller set of computation threads ($BlockDim.x \times BlockDim.y$).
+The on-chip shared memory serves as an ideal user-controlled scratch pad in this scenario. problem narrows down to how to efficiently load a larger block of data $((BlockSize.x + 2 HALO_I) \times (BlockSize.y +$ $2 HALO_J$) using a smaller set of computation threads $(BlockDim.x \times BlockDim.y)$.
 We first load the internal region ($BlockSize.x \times BlockSize.y$).
-Because BlockDim.x/y are divisible by BlockSize.x/y, this can be done easily without branches.
-For marginal regions, we rely on the code generator to map computational threads to elements on the margin region, as shown in Figure 15 (see Appendix document).
-In the graph, we assume BlockDim.x/y equals to BlockSize.x/y, respectively.
+Because BlockDim.x/yare divisible by BlockSize.x/y, this can be done easily without branches.
+For marginal regions, we rely on the code generator to map computational threads to elements on the margin region, as shown in Figure 6.
+In the graph, we assume BlockDim.x/yequals to BlockSize.x/y, respectively.
 Each computing thread is sequentially assigned to a point in the margin area.
 The x and y indices are auto generated as a constant array.
 The number of points in the margin area is not necessarily divisible by the number of computing threads.
-In those cases, threads will be responsible for loading more than one marginal points or there will be idle threads that load the upper-left corner point (see the Figure 15(a) in the Appendix document) to avoid diverging branches.
-Comparing with other approaches, e.g., [9], this method neither requires branches nor issues any unnecessary loads.
+In those cases, threads will be responsible for loading more than one marginal points or there will be idle threads that load the upper-left corner point (see the Figure 6(a)) to avoid diverging branches.
+Comparing with other approaches, e.g., [20], this method neither requires branches nor issues any unnecessary loads.
 The only non-coalesced memory loads are issued for the columns on each side of the sub-plane.